majek/idea/site/014-ptrace-tutorial-1/main.md

 ----------

 We're particularly interested in the `T` "stopped" state, so let's have a play with that.
-The easiest way to see it in action, is to use the shell and press CTRL+z:
+The easiest way to see it in action is to use the shell and press CTRL+z:

 ```